There are many beautiful places to visit in Israel.

 Be’er Sheva and the Negev Desert

-Hardly one of the best known places to visit in Israel, Be’er Sheva has more of a local feel compared to all the other places mentioned in this post.
+Hardly one of the best known places to visit in Israel, Be’er Sheva has more of a local feel.
 It is the biggest city in the Negev Desert, home to a university – thus quite lively.
-Among the most interesting places to visit, there’s the Old City, which has some lovely cafés, and the Bedouin Market.
-Abraham’s Well is located in the Old City.
+Most attractions such as Abraham’s Well are found in the Old City, which has some lovely cafés, and the Bedouin Market.

 Make sure to read my other posts to better plan your trip to Israel: